Rancho Laguna de Tache (Castro): History

 The eleven square league grant was made to Manuel de Jesus Castro (1821-1885) in 1843, although a deed to secure the ownership was not issued until 1846.
 Castro's father, Simeon Castro, owned Rancho Bolsa Nueva y Moro Cojo.
 Manuel Castro had been an Army captain under Governor Manuel Micheltorena.
 Castro had also served as prefect of the Northern District of California.
 Castro remained in Monterey and sent Ysidor Villa to Rancho Laguna de Tache as foreman.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim was filed with the Public Land Commission in 1853, and the grant was patented to Manuel Castro in 1866.
 A claim for two square leagues by Jeremiah Clark was rejected by the Public Land Commission.
+A claim for 11 leagues was filed by Joseph Yves Limantour in 1853, but was rejected by the Commission.